Sometimes a virus can cause a disease so deadly that it is fatal. Other viral infections trigger no noticeable reaction.

 Viruses vary in complexity.
 They consist of genetic material, RNA or DNA, surrounded by a coat of protein, lipid (fat), or glycoprotein.
 Viruses cannot replicate without a host, so they are classified as parasitic.

 They are considered the most abundant biological entity on the planet.

 Fast facts on viruses

 Here are some key points about viruses.
-More detail and supporting information is in the main article.
+More detail is in the main article.

 What are viruses?

 Effects of viruses can range from life-threatening to virtually symptomless.